luwei0917/LeagueOfLegends/README.md

 # LeagueOfLegends

-put all the datababse into datababse folder.
+put all the datababse file(chromosomeA, chromosomeB, chromosomeA_to_B, chromosomeB_to_A, blastn.pkl, etc.) into datababse folder.
+Everything inside folder "database, local and tracking" won't be sync.

 Get result by doing: